zfw1226/active_tracking_rl/README.md

-# AD-VAT: AD-VAT: An Asymmetric Dueling mechanism for learning Visual Active Tracking
+# AD-VAT: An Asymmetric Dueling mechanism for learning Visual Active Tracking
 # Introduction
 This repository is the code for [AD-VAT (ICLR2019)](https://openreview.net/pdf?id=HkgYmhR9KX).
 It contains the code for training/testing and the 2D environments.